igsl-group/Octopus_Jira/CustomApproval/README.md

 ### Custom Approval

 #### Features
-1. Workflow approval without Jira Service Management.
+1. Workflow approval without requiring Jira Service Management.
 	* Custom field "Approval Data" is used to store approval settings and approval history.
 	* A post-function is provided to initialize Approval Data custom field.
 	* Adds approve/reject buttons to operations bar in issue view.